-The second method is completing squares, which we had discussed in previous chapter.
-This method requires us to convert the quadratic equation we have from general form to vertex form in order to proceed.
+In the second part of the chapter, we will be solving quadratic equations by completing the square.
+In this method, we need to convert the quadratic equation we have from general form to vertex form in order to proceed.

-The last method we will learn about is using the quadratic formula, .
+For the third part of the chapter we will dwell on the third method which is using the quadratic formula.
+This method just involves substituting the values in the quadratic formula, .
 The is referred to as the discriminant, which would tell us the nature of the roots.
 The roots can be rational, irrational or imaginary.
 This is simply a plug and play method where you use the general form, to get the values you need to substitute in the formula.

 The last part of the chapter will be all about solving quadratic inequalities.
 The trick here is solving them like how we solve equalities.
 We put the equal sign in place of the inequality sign.
 The solution or the boundary points that we would get from them would serve as intervals that we would sample to see if they fit into the solution.